Browser does not support script.

 Lee, R. & Ganea, P.A.
 (2016, July).
 Sticking to your story: children’s linguistic processing of narratives that contradict world knowledge.
 Paper presented at the Society for Text and Discourse, Kassel, Germany.

 Lee, R. & Ganea, P.A.
 (2014, May).
 What are you implying?
 Children’s inferences from implicit information in narratives.
-Paper presented at Development 2014, Ottawa, Ontario.
+Paper presented at Development 2014, Ottawa, Canada.

 Beck, A. & Lee, R. (2001, October).
 Perceptions de la corruption au sein de la police russe: résultats d’une enquête sociologique.
 Paper presented at Corruptions et déontologies, Institut des Hautes Études de la Sécurité Intérieure, Paris, France.